Textualize/textual/docs/blog/posts/looking-for-help.md

 Textualize for 3 months.
 It's been fun, and educational, and every bit as engaging as I'd hoped, and more.
-One thing I hadn't quite prepared for though, but which I really love, is how so many other people are learning Textual along with me!
+One thing I hadn't quite prepared for though, but which I really love, is how so many other people are learning Textual along with me.

 <!-- more -->

 Even in those three months the library has changed and expanded quite a lot, and it continues to do so.
-Meanwhile, more and more people are turning up and using the framework; you can see this online in social media, blogs and of course [in the ever-growing list of projects on GitHub which depend on Textual](https://github.com/Textualize/textual/network/dependents).
+Meanwhile, more people are turning up and using the framework; you can see this online in social media, blogs and of course [in the ever-growing list of projects on GitHub which depend on Textual](https://github.com/Textualize/textual/network/dependents).

 This inevitably means there's a lot of people getting to grips with a new